sethmlarson/sethmlarson.dev/app/markdown/2022-02-17/wordle-stats.md

 ### What if I lost my statistics and don't remember them?

-Unfortunately they can't be recovered once lost, my recommendation is try remembering the number of wins in 1, 2, or 3 guesses and approximating your current streak and then keep playing.
+Unfortunately they can't be recovered once lost, my recommendation is try remembering the number of wins in 1, 2, or 3 guesses and then keep playing.
 In the end, **Wordle is about having fun** and it'll keep being the same amazing game whether you have your old statistics or not.

 ### What if I got something wrong on my imported stats?